Justinjdaniel/JustinJDaniel/README.md

 ## Hi, folks! 👋

 My name is **Justin J Daniel**.
 I'm an Blockchain Developer & a Full-Stack Developer.
-I'm from Kerala, currently learning all about Open Source & Blockchain
+I'm from Kerala.
+I'm passionate about programming, coding, and learning all about Open Source, Blockchain & new things.
+I'm an avid reader, and I'm always looking for new ways to improve myself.

 <h3 align="center">
 📫 Find more about me & feel free to connect with me: